andreibesleaga/AgenticMedicalImagingHelper/README.md

 ### Book

-This project is featured as a reference implementation in the forthcoming Wiley book **"Agentic AI Architectures"** by Andrei Besleaga — companion site: [AgenticAIArchitectures.com](https://AgenticAIArchitectures.com).
+This project is featured as a reference implementation in the forthcoming Wiley book **"Agentic AI Architectures"** by Andrei Besleaga.

 ### BibTeX